Last Updated on May 7, 2022

 8. Freshen up your desk space.

-I recently rearranged by entire desk space at work, and it's amazing how a little change can increase your productivity tenfold.
-Give your area a clean down (try this Puracy Natural Multi-Surface Cleaner), move things around, and get rid of any clutter you don't need.
+I recently rearranged my entire desk space, and it’s amazing how a little change can increase your productivity tenfold.
+Give your area a clean, rearrange your things, and get rid of any clutter you don’t need.
 I also recommend keeping a room mist like this one to freshen up your area whenever you need to.

 9. Focus on one thing at a time.